What Happens If Child Support Is Not Paid in Illinois?

-- Revocation of driver’s license, S. passport, or professional, occupational or recreational license
+- Revocation of driver’s license, passports, or professional, occupational or recreational licenses.

 - Criminal Prosecution — If a non-custodial parent refuses to pay court-ordered child support for more than a six-month period or owes more than $5,000, the federal government can prosecute.
 Penalties may include fines and imprisonment, with the amount increasing with the severity of the non-payment.
 For example, it is a Class A misdemeanor to fail to pay child support for six months or owe more than $5,000, but it is a Class 4 felony with imprisonment for one to three years to be more than $20,000 past due.

 As a parent not receiving support, you are likely desperate to receive the funds in any way possible.
 But, as a parent who may be struggling to pay, your concerns may lie with the penalties you may face.
 In both cases, your child support attorney can review your case and explain your options.
 They also can help to resolve issues quickly and completely, providing the best opportunity for both you and your children.

 What You Can Do if You Can’t Pay Your Child Support

 Life’s circumstances rarely remain the same.
 And, unfortunate changes in your financial position can result in your being unable to pay your child support.
 If this happens, you have options.
 Simply not making payments and not addressing the issue is both irresponsible and illegal.